wmccarth123/LSTM-Stock-Predictor/.ipynb_checkpoints/README-checkpoint.md

 Finally, use the testing data to evaluate each model and compare the performance.

-Use the above to answer the following:
+Which model has a lower loss?

-> Which model has a lower loss?
+Fear & Greed

->Fear & Greed
+Which model tracks the actual values better over time?

-> Which model tracks the actual values better over time?
+Closing prices

->Closing prices
+Which window size works best for the model?

-> Which window size works best for the model? closing prices window: 1 and 1
+Closing prices window: 1 and 1